Podnah’s Pit BBQ

 After college Joe and his barbecue and I parted ways and I flitted around with a lot of different barbecue joints.
 Some were promising—spicy riblets, inventive barbecue sauces, bells and whistles like fried okra and coconut cream pie, but none of them were The One.
 And then came Podnah’s, and I was whole again.

-This simple but stylishly rustic Northeast Portland BBQ joint’s down-home charm goes hand in hand with some of the city’s finest barbecued ribs, brisket, pulled pork, smoked trout, and yes—pecan pie.
+This simple but stylishly rustic Northeast Portland BBQ joint’s down-home charm goes hand in hand with some of the city’s finest barbecued ribs, brisket, pulled pork, prime rib, smoked trout, and yes—Frito pie (they’ve got pecan too, sweet tooths).
 And don’t you dare pass up the iceberg lettuce wedge, which wallows in a sea of house blue cheese dressing so beautifully tangy it borders on sour.

 Executive Chef: Rodney Muirhead